Ritabrata-Chakraborty/Portfolio/content/authors/admin/_index.md

 email: "ritabratabits@gmail.com"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Welcome to my space! :wave:

-I am Ritabrata Chakraborty, an ML Research Engineer currently working at **Uber** on foundation models for autonomous vehicle annotation systems.
-I'm pursuing a B.E. in Mechanical Engineering with a Minor in Data Science at **BITS Pilani**.

-My research focuses on **computer vision**, **robotics**, and **autonomous systems**.
-I have experience in multi-robot coordination, UAV navigation, synthetic data generation, and uncertainty-guided path planning.
-My work spans from theoretical research to practical implementations in real-world robotic systems.
+# 🚀 Exploring AI, Robotics & Beyond

+Hey there!
+I’m **Ritabrata Chakraborty**, a final-year student at **BITS Pilani**, majoring in Mechanical Engineering with a Minor in Data Science.
+My tech journey started in high school with game development, and that spark has evolved into a full-blown passion for **AI, machine learning, and robotics**.

+Currently, I’m working at **Uber** as an ML Research Engineer, building **foundation models** that power autonomous vehicle annotation systems.
+Along the way, I’ve explored **computer vision, UAV navigation, multi-robot coordination, synthetic data generation, and uncertainty-guided path planning** — always striving to bridge cutting-edge research with real-world impact.

+Beyond tech, I’m a **chess enthusiast**, constantly chasing strategy whether it’s on the board or in tackling research challenges.
+I’m eager to learn, grow, and collaborate on projects that push the boundaries of what **AI and robotics** can achieve.

 ## Current Research & Work

-- **ML Research Intern at Uber**: Enhancing annotation quality in uLabel by integrating foundation models for RGB/IR image auto-labelling, significantly reducing manual annotation time
+- **CV Research Intern at Uber**: Enhancing annotation quality in uLabel by integrating foundation models for RGB/IR image auto-labelling, significantly reducing manual annotation time
 - **Vision-Language Grounded Multi-Robot Coordination**: Adapting VLMaps for multi-agent collaboration with decentralized navigation
 - **Uncertainty-Guided Path Planning**: Co-developing CogniPlan with Wasserstein GAN-based conditional inpainting for navigation